 Canadian Beef Economics

-Agriculture, specifically the Canadian beef sector, continues to show how it is a sustainable driver of Canada’s economy, contributing $21.8 billion to Canada’s GDP.
+Agriculture, specifically the Canadian beef sector, continues to show how it is a sustainable driver of Canada’s economy, contributing $24 billion to Canada’s GDP annually (2020-2022 average).
 Economic sustainability is dependent upon the health of the sector along the supply chain – between producers at the cow/calf level, the feedlots, and the processors.
 The people who operate Canada’s 60,000 beef farms, ranches, and feedlots understand that sustainable management is essential for the environment and the economy.
 The decisions made by producers in this regard include management decisions that protect the land resource and work with it in a beneficial way to sustain cattle production for the long-term.

 Economic Facts

-As a whole, the Canadian cattle and beef sector contributes $22 billion to GDP at market prices (2019-21), generating approximately 347,000 jobs in Canada either directly or indirectly, with every job in the sector yieldinganother 3.9 jobs elsewhere in the economy.
+As a whole, the Canadian cattle and beef sector contributes $24 billion to Canada’s GDP annually (2020-2022 average), generating approximately 347,000 jobs in Canada either directly or indirectly, with every job in the sector yielding another 3.9 jobs elsewhere in the economy.

 For every $1 of income received by workers and farm owners, another $6.22 is created elsewhere (Kulshreshtha et al. May 2021).